Writing the History of Neoliberalism

 Ten years ago, ‘neoliberalism’ was a term largely confined to academia, but today you’ll find it everywhere (or at least on the Guardian op.ed. pages).
 Yet to use it is to invite criticism and controversy, largely because it’s become caught up with rows over the record of the so-called ‘third way’ left of the 1990s and 2000s – Blair, Clinton, Obama, Gerhard Schröder – in promoting markets, big finance, and competition in all areas of life (including, in the UK, universities, as seen in league tables, the REF and student fees).
 Were these leaders, as the Corbyn/Bernie Sanders left argue, just ‘soft’ neoliberals – nicer versions of Thatcher and Reagan; or were they genuinely creating a more viable form of Social Democracy as they claimed?

 Yet academics also worry, reasonably, that the term is too broad to be useful.
 For the novelty of neoliberalism as an ideology lay in its call to ‘roll back’ the state in some areas, while also using it to promote market-style organisation in society as a whole; indeed the term was first used in the 1930s to distinguish this ‘new’ market liberalism from a more thorough-going nineteenth-century laissez-faire.
 ‘Neoliberalism’ can therefore refer to very different ideas and policies – some more libertarian and hostile to state involvement (seen for instance in Chicago economist Milton Friedman’s thinking), others more accepting of state involvement (e.g. the ‘Ordoliberals’ of post-war Germany).
-Also the term can be used to refer not only to pro-market ideas and policies but also to the much wider cultural changes brought by market thinking – such as the ways in which many of us now feel pressure to become ‘entrepreneurial selves’ (to use the term popularised by the French philosopher Michel Foucault), treating ourselves as if we were mini-businesses, ‘investing’ in ourselves (by buying educations, doing courses), working hard to compete with other individuals or institutions, ‘branding’ ourselves and ‘advertising’ our work on social media, conferences etc.
+Also the term can be used to refer not only to pro-market ideas and policies but also to the much wider cultural changes brought by market thinking – such as the ways in which many of us now feel pressure to become ‘entrepreneurs of the self’ (to use the term popularised by the French philosopher Michel Foucault), treating ourselves as if we were mini-businesses, ‘investing’ in ourselves (by buying educations, doing courses), working hard to compete with other individuals or institutions, ‘branding’ ourselves and ‘advertising’ our work on social media, conferences etc.

 Nevertheless, I’d defend the term precisely because it’s so broad and can refer to political and economic ideas, government policies, cultural values and practices (as long as people are clear what they are referring to).
 And it is particularly useful for a historian like me, who is interested in exploring the relationship between politics, economics and culture, and how they have interacted and changed over time.
 So questions I am interested in include: how and how far did neoliberal ideas and values, in their many varieties, establish themselves different societies, how did they change, and how did they relate to other ideas – for instance nationalist or religious ideologies, which are often connected with neoliberalism (Thatcher herself saw her ideas as rooted in her father’s Methodism and ‘Victorian values’).